Exporting to Mexico - Market OverviewMexico - Market Overview

-There are five key reasons why U.S. companies should consider exporting to Mexico:
+There are four key reasons why U.S. companies should consider exporting to Mexico:

-- Given Mexico’s large, diversified market, most U.S. products can be sold successfully, and the renegotiation of NAFTA seeks to generate even more opportunities for U.S. companies.
+- Given Mexico’s large, diversified market, most U.S. products and services have ample opportunities.
+The new U.S.–Mexico–Canada Agreement (USMCA, see below) seeks to generate even more opportunities for U.S. companies.

 - Close cultural, social, and economic ties make Mexico a natural market to consider for first-time and expanding exporters.

-Today, Mexico is our third largest trading partner (after Canada and China) and second largest export market.
-Two-way trade in goods and services totaled USD 623 billion in 2017, and this trade directly and indirectly supports millions of U.S. jobs.
-The United States sold USD 243 billion of U.S. products to Mexico in 2017 and USD 33 billion in services, for a total of USD 276 billion in U.S. sales to Mexico.
-Mexico is the first or second largest export destination for 27 U.S. states.
-Mexico is the third–largest agricultural export market for the United States, buying USD 19.5 billion in U.S. agricultural products, including corn, soybeans, dairy, pork, beef, fish, and forestry products in 2017.
-Mexico accounts for more than one-eighth of all U.S. agricultural exports worldwide, and this represents nearly two-thirds of Mexico’s total agricultural imports.
+In 2018, Mexico was our third-largest trading partner (after Canada and China) and second-largest export market.
+Two-way trade in goods and services totaled USD 678 billion, and this trade directly and indirectly supports millions of U.S. jobs.
+The United States sold USD 265 billion of U.S. products to Mexico in 2018 and USD 34 billion in services, for a total of USD 299 billion in U.S. sales to Mexico.
+Mexico is the first or second-largest export destination for 27 U.S. states.
+Top U.S. product exports include electronics, vehicles, fuels, minerals, plastics, and machinery.
+Mexico is the second-largest agricultural export market for the United States, importing USD 19.5 billion in U.S. agricultural products, including corn, soybeans, dairy, pork and beef products in 2018.

-Both countries have over USD 122 billion in bilateral, reciprocal foreign direct investment (FDI).
-Mexico is the 19th-largest investor in the United States, having invested a total stock of USD 35.4 billion at the end of 2017.
-The FDI stock between the two markets has risen more than six-fold since 1996.
-U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 79,900 American workers in 2015.
+Both countries have over USD 144 billion in bilateral, reciprocal foreign direct investment (FDI).
+Mexico is the 20th-largest investor in the United States, having invested a total stock of USD 37.2 billion at the end of 2018.
+U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 79,900 American workers in 2017.
 Over the last 20 years our supply chains have become increasingly integrated.